nathanszig/react-gantt/README.md

 ## Usage

-To use the Gantt React Component in your project, import it and pass the required data as props.
+To use the Gantt React Component in your project, import it and pass the required data as props and the optional customize props.

 ```jsx
 import Gantt from 'free-react-gantt';